Every experience you have at SFU is moving you closer to

 To increase your marketability and overall occupational value after graduation in order to:

-Join the Saint Francis community for our 4th annual March for Life on Friday, January 27.
-Help us proclaim the sanctity of human life!
+The Saint Francis community held our 4th annual March for Life on Friday, January 27.
+See photos and news coverage.

 Entering Saint Francis University as a middle childhood education major, Beth Wheeler never even dreamed about studying abroad, but one little bite from the travel bug and her life changed forever.

 During her time at Saint Francis University, alumna Leah Kessler was heavily involved in clubs and activities.
 Now, she is spending time on mission trips, serving as a representative for Bausch + Lomb, where she currently works.